leadmachineapp/phonejack/README.md

 # What is it?

-Numberjack is global phone number validation gem based on Google's [libphonenumber](https://github.com/googlei18n/libphonenumber) library.
+Phonejack is global phone number validation gem based on Google's [libphonenumber](https://github.com/googlei18n/libphonenumber) library.

 This was forked from https://github.com/mobi/telephone_number as the chosen gem name (telephone_number), and class name (TelephoneNumber) were too generic and clashed with existing model names